clj-pdf/clj-pdf/README.md

 * :color
 * :background [r b g]

-note that when using `:ttf-name`, you should set `:register-system-fonts? true` in the document metadata in order to load the available system fonts, or manually provide paths to the font files.
+Note that when using `:ttf-name`, you should set `:register-system-fonts? true` in the document metadata in order to load the available system fonts, or manually provide paths to the font files.

 ```clojure
 [:chunk {:style :bold} "small chunk of text"]